gavinraym/Boxcar/README.md

 ### Gavin Ray, Galvanize DS-RFT4 Capstone One

 While play styles, techniques, and theory is well documented for popular games like chess, the game of boxcar is still widely unknown.
 It is believed to originate during the Great Depression, when railcar hopping hobos played the dice game to pass the time.
 Players use six dice, and are allowed to roll up to three times.
 Each roll, if taken, has the potential of gaining the player more points, or taking them all away.
 The essence of the game comes down to one decision: roll or stay.
 Scoring is quite complicated, so I won't go into it here.
-For a full description, check out the [wikipedia page](https://en.wikipedia.org/wiki/Dice_10000). (boxcar is a version of 10,000)
+For a full description of the game, check out the [wikipedia page](https://en.wikipedia.org/wiki/Dice_10000). (boxcar is a version of 10,000)

-This Boxcar Simulator is able to define a standard of evaluation for the game and help players to better understand the game.
-It uses several simple Virtual Players (VPs) which represent the most common play styles.
-By running through the simulation, human players can compare themselves to the built-in VPs, and gain insight into their own play styles.
-For those looking for a coding challenge, VPs can be added to [coach.py]($PWD/src/coach.py) and compared to the ones I made.
-For more information on the Python code used in the statistical analysis and to make the graphs, check out [this Jupyter notebook]($PWD/eda/EDA.ipynb).
+This Boxcar Simulator is able to define a standard of evaluation and help players better understand the game.
+It uses several simple Virtual Players (VPs) which represent some of the most common play styles.
+By running through the simulation themselves, human players can be compared to the built-in VPs, giving valuable insighs into the effectiveness of an individual's play style.

+For those looking for a coding challenge, your own VPs can be added to [coach.py]($PWD/src/coach.py) and compared to the ones I made.
+Check out [docs.md]($PWD/src/docs.md) for detailed descriptions of each class.
+For more information on the Python code used in the statistical analysis and to make the graphs used in this document, check out [this Jupyter notebook]($PWD/eda/EDA.ipynb).

 ## Phase One: